csswizardry/csswizardry.github.com/_posts/2015-03-11-immutable-css.md

     error _components.footer.scss (Line 86: Cannot reassign immutable object: “^o-media”.)

-<small>Totally just thinking out loud there—there will be a number of reasons
+<small>Totally just thinking out loud there — there will be a number of reasons
 why this is impractical, I’m sure.</small>

 ## Working Immutably